-Irish teenager Heffernan signs for AC Milan
+Irish teenager Heffernan joins AC Milan

 He played his first match for AC Milan's Primavera 1 side in March.

-He had previously played for Cork at Under-15, 17 and 19 level after joining the League of Ireland Premier Division club from Ringmahon Rangers in 2019.
+Heffernan had previously played for Cork at under-15, under-17 and under-19 level after joining the League of Ireland Premier Division club from Ringmahon Rangers in 2019.

-"Cathal has clearly done well whilst on loan and is now getting the opportunity to sign permanently," Cork City's head of academy, Liam Kearney, said.
+"Cathal has clearly done well while on loan and is now getting the opportunity to sign permanently," said Liam Kearney, Cork City's head of academy.

 "That he is getting this opportunity is a testament to his own hard work and dedication, as well as the work put in by his coaches at Ringmahon Rangers and here at our academy."